 - Pain and suffering

-Before you accept a fast settlement from an insurance company, talk to an experienced pedestrian accident attorney.
+Before you accept a fast settlement from an insurance company, talk to an experienced pedestrian accident attorney at our law firm.
 Discussing your case with a skilled Jackson pedestrian accident injury lawyer is the best way to determine the full and fair value of your claim.

 Contact Our Experienced Pedestrian Accident Attorneys in Jackson, MS Today

 A pedestrian accident can leave you severely traumatized.
 You may be forced to cope with devastating injuries, lost time from work, and mounting medical debt.
 At Derek L. Hall, PC, we believe that the negligent driver who put you in this position should be held accountable for their actions.
-Our Jackson team is ready to give you honest and straightforward advice about your potential claim.
+Our Jackson pedestrian accident attorneys are ready to give you honest and straightforward advice about your potential claim.

 At Derek L. Hall, PC, we want to support you through the entire accident claim process.
 To find out more about how we may be able to help, contact our office today.
 We offer pedestrian accident victims a free and confidential initial case evaluation.